cloudinary/cloudinary-vue/README.md

 #### CLDVideo

-outputs HTML `video` tag with a correct `src` attribute for provided Cloudinary resource, based on configuration and transformation parameters provided as attributes of this component instance, parent `CLDContext` and children `CLDTransformation` instances.
+outputs HTML `video` tag with a correct `sources` for provided Cloudinary resource, based on configuration and transformation parameters provided as attributes of this component instance, parent `CLDContext` and children `CLDTransformation` instances.

 #### CLDTransformation